 This procedure uses a small cannula that is moved quickly in a back-and-forth motion.
 The vibration lets the surgeon remove tougher fat more efficiently, such as in the male breasts.
 As a result, it can cause less swelling and pain, and the surgeon can get more fat out with precision.

-Your surgeon may choose this option if you need to remove a lot of fat.
+Your surgeon may choose this option if you need to remove excess fat.

 Whichever liposuction procedure Dr. Smita uses, she and her team will monitor your blood pressure, heart rate, and blood oxygen levels during surgery.